 the old folks, "How was the land made?"
 I asked many times about what

-That's an old story I heard years ago.(5)
+That's an old story I heard years ago.(6)

-And I told the old folks to repeat it and repeat it.
+And I asked the old folks to repeat it and repeat it.
 They would:

 There was a time that the earth flooded.
 There was a little land